arthurdouillard/hugo-website/content/home/about.md

 # About me

 I'm a coder, a scientist, and a teacher.
-Currently a PhD student at Sorbonne University Professor Matthieu Cord, I research how to train Deep Neural Networks continually.
-I'm also working part-time as a Research Scientist at Heuritech, deploying convolution nets for fashion.
+I've defended my PhD in Deep Learning from Sorbonne Université in June 2022 and I research how to train Deep Neural Networks continually.
+I'll be joining DeepMind in August as a Research Scientist.

-I am also a lecturer in Parisian engineering school EPITA where I teach Computer Vision.
 I've released this course for free at [deepcourse](https://arthurdouillard.com/deepcourse/).